steemit/devportal-tutorials-js/tutorials/18_follow_another_user/README.md

 We are using the `broadcast.json` operation provided by the `dsteem` library to follow or unfollow a selected author.
 There are 4 variables required to execute this operation:

-*   The specific user that will select the author to follow (the `follower`).
+1. _follower_ - The specific user that will select the author to follow/unfollow (`username`).
-*   The private posting key of the user.
+2. _privatekey_ - This is the private posting key of the user(`postingKey`).
-*   The account/author that the user would like to follow (the `following`).
+3. _following_ - The account/author that the user would like to follow (`author`).
-*   The `type` of follow operation.
-This will determine whether executing the operation will follow or unfollow the selected author.
+4. _what_ - The `type` of follow operation.
+This variable can have one of two values: `blog`, to follow an author, and a `null value`, unfollow the selected author.

-A simple HTML interface is used to capture the required information after which the transaction is submitted.
+A simple HTML UI is used to capture the required information, after which the broadcast operation can be compiled.

 ## Steps